-After you've boarded the airplane, you'll again wish, that you'd picked up everything, even an item of which existence you know only, if you've died, as that's the only way to find out that particular item exists.
-As a puzzle it's so unfair, that even the game cheekily acknowledges it.
+After you've boarded the aeroplane, you'll again wish, that you'd picked up everything, even an item of which existence you know only if you've died, as that's the only way to find out that particular item exists.
+As a puzzle, it's so unfair, that even the game cheekily acknowledges it.
 I am, of course talking about a bobby pin, which you find only if you eat a plate of food and suffocate on the said pin.
-Hopefully you've saved shortly before finding it though.
-And the door you need to use the pin on you'll see only if you look specifically doors on the tail end of the plane, as there's three doors in the room, but only two you can actually see.
+Hopefully, you've saved shortly before finding it though.
+And the door you need to use the pin on you'll see only if you look specifically doors on the tail end of the plane, as there are three doors in the room, but only two you can actually see.

 |There's a third door in this picture.
 Trust me on that.
 Or fourth, if you count in the door back to the seating isle.|

 Now that you're at the end game, you'd think it's all smooth sailing from here, but no. Matches and airsick bag, those are two of the three items you'll need.
 The matches are all the way back to the previous island, so if you don't have them, restore.
 And the airsick bag is, surprisingly enough, in the aeroplane.
 After you have all the things you need, you can finally proceed to the volcano fortress of Nonookee, make a bomb out of hairspray and airsick bag (and because of a parser bug you'll need to do it in specific terms or you'll fail).
 In any case, if you succeed, you can just sit back and watch the end sequence roll on.